Foundation for the Education of Rural Children (FERC) logo

 DonateStart a fundraiser

-One of the recent gathering of students who received scholarship funds from FERC! :)
+One of the students who receives a scholarship from FERC.
+Obviously looking happy.

 Thailand